NegarNd/NegarNd.github.io/_pages/about.md

 News
 ======
-* I will be presenting our paper; CiFlow, on May 6th at ISPASS, Indianapolis, Indiana.
 * Our paper on CiFlow:Dataflow Analysis and Optimization of Key Switching for Homomorphic Encryption was accepted at ISPASS 2024.